paulhibbitts/cmpt-363-213/docs/ux-techniques-guide.md

 </details>

 <details>
-  <summary>What are the Essentials of Effective Visual Communication?</summary>
+  <summary>What are the Essentials of Effective Visual Interface Design?</summary>

 [Color](ux-techniques-guide/06.what-are-the-essentials-of-visual-interface-design/color.md ':include')